0glabs/0g-doc/docs/run-a-node/storage.md

 <Tabs>
   <TabItem value="binary" label="Storage Node" default>

+## Introduction

+The 0G System comprises multiple components, each with specific functionalities.
+This guide provides detailed steps to deploy and run a storage node, a crucial part of the 0G network.

+## Prerequisites

+Before setting up your storage node:

+- Understand that 0G Storage interacts with on-chain contracts for blob root confirmation and PoRA mining.
+- Check [official 0G documentation] for deployed contract addresses.

 **Deployment Steps**
 **Install Dependencies**
 start by installing all the essential tools and libraries required to build the 0G storage node software.